Skip to content

 Alternatively, you can come up with one of our tour partners: Kimberley Wild, Adams, Horizontal Falls Seaplane Adventure, Air Kimberley, Broome Aviation, Fly Broome, APT, In-style Adventures or Luxury Escapes.
 Find out more here.

-This is available for in-house guests only.
-No outside boat launching or retrieval.
 If you require boat launch or retrieval services, you will need to pre-book this as it is tidal and personnel dependent.
 The fee for launch or retrieval is $200 each way.
 We do not offer car or boat trailer storage so guests will need to park on their paid accommodation sites.
 Check-out policy is relevant to all guests and vehicles cannot be left on accommodation sites after checkout.

 Yes.
 Cygnet Bay does ask that any incoming boats contact the marine crew ahead of time at marine@cygnetbaypearlfarm.com.au so they can instruct the best place to drop anchor and how to navigate through the pearl farm long lines.